Computer Security Watch

 First the good news items in the home security arena:

-of reasons behind it.
-For example, new privacy laws are mandating organizations to tighten their security.
-Look to
+has a lot of reasons behind it.
+For example, new privacy laws are mandating organizations to tighten their

-see more consumer privacy laws passed during this year and more tightening of security systems.
+security.
+Look to see more consumer privacy laws passed during this year and more tightening of security

 Various identity and access authentication requirements are increasing.
 This is